 The Marriott Bonvoy Brilliant is a card worth having for Platinum Elite Bonvoy status, the up to $300 in statement credits per calendar year (up to $25 per month) for eligible purchases at restaurants worldwide, as well as a free night award valid at properties costing up to 85,000 points per night, which combined more than justify the annual fee.

 The card also offers a Priority Pass membership with unlimited visits (Enrollment required).
-Still, the catch is that you don’t get credits at Priority Pass restaurants, and authorized users also don’t get a membership.
+The catch is that authorized users don’t get a membership.

 Learn more about the Marriott Bonvoy Brilliant, apply for the Marriott Bonvoy Brilliant.